code-423n4/2023-04-caviar/README.md

 ## Known issues

 - There is a bug related to slither that prevents it from running correctly.
 More info can be found here: https://github.com/crytic/slither/issues/1737

+- There is a bug related to generating coverage reports with forge.
+More info can be found here: https://github.com/foundry-rs/foundry/issues/3357